Eagles Rumors: Bleacher Report Lists Philadelphia As Potential Landing Spot For CB Xavien Howard

 Ertz’s inclusion would save the Eagles $8.5 million.
 They’d still have to make corresponding cap-saving moves, but at least trading Ertz would help offset a large portion of Howard’s contract.

 Mike Gesicki continues to improve as the Dolphins’ starting tight end.
 The position isn’t an immediate need.
-But the possibility of adding a valuable draft asset and another weapon for quarterback Tua Tagovailoa shouldn’t be dismissed.READ MORE: Diocese Of Camden Priest Alfred Onyutha, 44-Year-Old Man Killed In Head-On Collision In Franklin Township Over Weekend
+But the possibility of adding a valuable draft asset and another weapon for quarterback Tua Tagovailoa shouldn’t be dismissed.READ MORE: Philadelphia Weather: Seasonably Warm Week As Temperatures To Soar Into 90s Tuesday

 Trade Package: The Eagles trade a 2022 second-round draft pick and tight end Zach Ertz to the Dolphins for Howard.”